 As the years passed, I gained practical expertise in both domestic animals care and wildlife care.
 Indeed, I worked in a wide variety of institutions: in a cat shelter, in various wildlife rehabilitation centers, in worldwide class zoos, in a pet store, with a dog educator and in a vet clinic for a veterinary nurse internship.
 Through all those years, I also regularly worked as an independent pet sitter.

-Nowadays, my life revolves around my ferrets, ferret breeding and writing articles for the French webzine NAC Magazine.
+Nowadays, my life revolves around my ferrets, ferret breeding and writing articles about exotic pets for the French webzine NAC Magazine.

 I share my passion and animals-centered life with my amazing husband, who’s become a ferret lover too !